mattravenhall/bio/README.md

 ### General Bioinformatics Module
 This is a general bioinformatics Python module in progress.
 Whilst all core functions should work as intended, they are not neccessarily optimised.
 Redevelopment to resolve this is ongoing but irregular.
-Biocore currently supports both Python 2 & 3, it is my intention to maintain this compatibility throughout development (though Python 3 is preferred).
+Whilst bio generally supports both Python 2 & 3, Python 3 should be used to ensure compatibility.

 #### biocore.py
 Completed miscellaneous functions, most non-specialised functions should be found here.